 The other 'badge of office' of a Patrol Leader, was the Patrol Flag - this was a white fabric pennant, which had the Patrol flower or bird printed, painted or embroidered on it, which was carried on her Guide Stave - Patrol members' staves did not have flags.

 As well as Patrol members wearing their Patrol badge, up to the mid-1960s each Guide also wore a couple of folded braid strips on one shoulder, referred to as a 'shoulder knot', in their Patrol colours.

 As well as the regular selection of bird or flower emblems, a blank Patrol badge was also available, to allow Guide patrols to choose an alternative name and embroider their own emblems.

 Prior to World War 2, Senior Guides/Land Rangers also had Patrols - in their case named after trees.
 Five designs were introduced in the early 1920s, with three further designs introduced a few years later.
 As with Guides, there were Ranger Patrol Leaders, and Ranger shoulder knots in Patrol colours were also worn.
-In Sea Rangers at one point there were also Patrols, with transfers available for making Patrol badges - later they had Port and Starboard watches instead.
-Ranger Patrols seem to have been dropped in the 1940s.
+In Sea Rangers at one point there were also Patrols, with transfers available for making Patrol badges featuring different types of sea bird - later they had Port and Starboard watches instead.
+Ranger Patrols seem to have been dropped in the early 1940s.